cotech/jekyll-website/join.md

 If you are an individual that would like to work for a tech co-op then you can either apply for a job at an existing member co-op or start your own.

-To apply for a job you can contact us using the form below or individually explaining about your skills/experience and why you want to work for a tech co-op.
+To express an interest in working for a tech co-op you can [contact us using the jobs board on our open Discourse forum](https://community.coops.tech/c/jobs) explaining about your skills/experience and why you want to work for a tech co-op.

 The majority of jobs in our network are for developers, designers, project managers, etc. but if you have some skills you think we need then let us know.
 If you would like to start a tech co-op then we'd love to help you.